chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 When ``in`` is specified as the intent, the formal argument represents a variable that is initialized from the value of the actual argument.
-This initialization will be copy-initialization or move-initialization according to :ref:`Copy_and_Move_Initialization`.
+This initialization will be copy-initialization and may be changed to move-initialization according to :ref:`Copy_Elision`.

 For example, for integer arguments, the formal argument will store a copy of the actual argument.